 Great teachers don’t only put a lot of work into their lessons and materials, they also constantly reflect on their lessons, objectives, and goals.
 Changing nothing and sticking with what you know won’t make you a better teacher.
-All good teachers know: Learning doesn’t stop when you graduate college.
+All good teachers know that learning doesn’t stop when you graduate college.

 If you haven’t taken the test yet to find out if you are the best teacher ever, click here.

 Otherwise, dive right in and read our 8 tips to help you become a better teacher!